Russell-Waterhouse/blog/content/post/landmines.md

 before we knew that, so best to follow the style and standards that are already there, rather than add new styles and standards."

 Fair enough.
-Legacy code is our burden, and there is a no trivial cost to a code base that isn't cohesive.
+Legacy code is our burden, and there is a non-trivial cost to a code base that isn't cohesive.

 I spent a long time in this minefield.
+Stay out if you can.

 ## Minefield 3: Functional Programming, Specifically the Haskell Flavour